Early Slavs: Marriage

 Capturing wives and exogamy were traditions among the tribes and continued until the early medieval era.
 However, on some occasions in Bohemia and Ukraine, it was women who chose the spouse.
+The 12th-century Primary Chronicle recorded that the Vyatichi, Radimichs and Severians did not have monogamous marriages but practiced polygamy (polygyny) instead.

 Fornication had a sentence in Pagan Slavs that was described as capital punishment by travelers, Ibn-Fadlan: "Men and women go to the river and bathe together naked... but they do not fornicate and if anyone would be guilty of it, no matter who is he and she... he and she would be pinked by pole-axe... then they hang out each part both of them on a tree", Gardizi: "If someone makes fornication, he or she would be killed, without accepting any apologies".